ukparliament/ontologies/procedure/currentness.md

 (

+	(

 			Laid before the House of Lords actualised

 			AND

 			Proposed negative statutory instrument withdrawn from the House of Lords NOT actualised

 			AND

 			Decision made by the Secondary Legislation Scrutiny Committee (SLSC) NOT actualised

 		)

 		OR

 		(

+			Laid before the House of Commons actualised

+			AND

 			Proposed negative statutory instrument withdrawn from the House of Commons NOT actualised

 			AND

 			Decision made by the European Statutory Instruments Committee (ESIC) NOT actualised

+		)

+)

+AND

+(

+	Sifting period ends actualised with date >= today - 1

+	OR

+	Sifting period ends NOT actualised

 )